 The stone pine forms mycorrhizal symbioses with various fungi.
 Without these, the Swiss stone pine would hardly be viable at high altitudes.
 The partners include the fly agaric, which is also readily found in birch trees, the Swiss stone pine boletus or the red-brown lactarius.

-This trip is one of a special kind in the Engadine.
-At the Corvatsch-Furtschellas valley station, you buy a voucher booklet that is valid for the ascent to the middle station as well as for three restaurant visits along the freely selectable hiking route.
-You can enjoy breakfast or a starter in the mountain restaurant La Chüdera, the main course in the Hotel Sonne Fex and dessert in Sils-Maria in the Hotel Seraina.
+This journey is truly special in the Engadin.
+At the Corvatsch-Furtschellas valley station, you can buy a voucher booklet, valid for the cable car ride to the middle station and for three restaurant visits along a hiking route of your choice.
+You’ll enjoy breakfast or an appetizer at the mountain restaurant La Chüdera, have your main course at the Hotel Sonne Fex, and save room for dessert, which awaits you at the Hotel Seraina in Sils-Maria.

-Sturdy shoes and a water bottle are advisable on this two to four hour tour.
-From Fex Platta you have the option of being chauffeured to dessert in Sils-Maria by horse-drawn carriage.
+Make sure to wear sturdy shoes and bring a water bottle for this two to four-hour tour.
+From Fex Platta, you have the option of getting a horse-drawn carriage to Sils-Maria for dessert.

-The price for the voucher booklet, which includes meals and the ride on the mountain railroad, is CHF 60.
+The price for the voucher booklet, which includes meals and the cable car ride, is 60 CHF.

-Do you have a favorite village in the Engadine?
-Then a village tour is a great opportunity to learn more about it.
-In almost every Engadine village, guided tours are offered by locals who will love to show you their home.
+Do you have a favorite village in the Engadin?
+If so, a village tour is a great opportunity to learn more about it.
+Almost every Engadine village offers tours led by locals who are eager to share their beloved home with you.

-Val Roseg is not an insider tip as a popular excursion destination in summer as well as in winter, but it is a solid tip for all age groups and at all times of the year.
-Whether you are on foot, in a horse-drawn carriage or on a mountain bike - the most famous dessert buffet in the Engadine at the Roseg Glacier Restaurant awaits you with its homemade delicacies
+Val Roseg is a popular destination in summer and winter, although not a hidden gem, it is a solid recommendation for all ages and all seasons.
+Whether you are walking, riding in a horse-drawn carriage, or mountain biking, the most famous dessert buffet in the Engadine at the Roseg Glacier restaurant awaits you with its homemade delicacies.

-If you pass a village fountain with two taps in Scuol, then you are at the source.
-Here mineral water flows directly from the faucet, where you can fill your bottle and taste the freshness of this Engadine mineral water The following mineral springs lead the water into the Scuoler village fountains:
+If you find yourself passing by a village fountain with two taps in Scuol, then you are at the source.
+Here, mineral water flows directly from the faucet, allowing you to fill your bottle and experience the freshness of this Engadine mineral water.

-In the Upper Engadine, especially in and around St. Moritz, there are a number of major international events that take place annually.
-You can find a detailed calendar here.
+In the Upper Engadine, especially in and around St. Moritz, there are a number of international major events that take place annually.

-In the Lower Engadine there is a whole range of sportv and smaller cultural events.
-Here you can find the current events
+In the Lower Engadine, there are a whole series of sports and smaller cultural events.
+Here you can find the current events.

-It is the 1st of March, which means it is Chalandamarz.
-The ringing of cowbells, cracking whips and children in blue shirts with neckerchiefs and red pointed hats are the hallmarks of this traditional occasion.
-It is an ancient custom that heralds the arrival of spring.
+It is March 1st, which means it is Chalandamarz.
+The ringing of cowbells, crackling whips, and children in blue shirts with scarves and red pointed hats are the hallmarks of this traditional event.
+It is an old custom that marks the beginning of spring.

-Every autumn, the Tschlin Mountain Beer Festival brings together Swiss mountain beer brewers who produce with mountain spring water and above 1000 meters above sea level.
-The next event will take place on October 23, 2022.
-For non-brewers there is the hiking tasting.
+At the Bergbierfestival Tschlin, Swiss mountain brewers who produce with mountain spring water and above 1000 m.a.s.l. meet every autumn.
+For non-brewers, there is a hiking tasting.

-The Arven menu at the Hotel Gasthaus Krone has been awarded by the Guide Michelin and 15 Gault-Millau points.
-Chef Andreas Martin conjures up delicious dishes made from Swiss stone pine nuts, ensuring a culinary experience of a special kind.
+The Arven menu at the Hotel Gasthaus Krone is awarded by the Michelin Guide and has 15 Gault-Millau points.
+Chef Andreas Martin conjures up delicious dishes from Arven nuts, providing a culinary experience of a special kind.

 The mountain restaurant Alp Languard is easily accessible by chairlift from Pontresina and offers hearty food with a view of the Piz Palü and the Bernina massif.
 The delicious pizzoccheri for lunch is not to be missed.